akhsi1/Twitch-AI-Bot/README.md

 # About
 This AI responds to common questions asked about Throne and Liberty on the streamer Whelps' stream!

-It serves thousands of viewers and chat messages every day, reducing the need for the streamer to repeat answers to the same questions hundreds of time each day.
+Makes the streamer's life much easier by not having to repeat answers to the same questions hundreds of time each day.

+It serves thousands of viewers and chat messages every day, as Whelps averages 1k viewers and sometimes up to 10k.

 use `node bot.js` to start the bot